Lramos25/gameScoreData/README.md

 Tasks left to complete

-- Clean and validate stored data
+- Clean and validate stored data (duplicates, look at game packs in sales data, verify global sales will "NULL" any with 0 slaes in a region, cross referene game name spellings match between the two data tables)

 - Analyse and Transform data